Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ## 6. Configure dnsmasq
 Use this sample: [mirror-configs/dnsmasq.conf.sample](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/mirror-configs/dnsmasq.conf.sample)

-Move existing dnsmasq configuration so we can create a clean version for our environment
+Move the existing dnsmasq configuration so we can create a clean version for our environment

 ```
 sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.backup # moves existing conf so we can create one for our environment